genecook/pico_gui/README.md

   panel functions are private (declared static in LCD_Touch.c) and thus out of necessity copied and/or modified for this example.

-chess.c, banner.c - proof of concept.
-Link in pico_chess c++ based chess
+chess.C - Link in pico_chess c++ based chess
-  engine, along with (c) code to display chessboard.
+  engine, along with lcd/touch chessboard gui.